eole-nlp/eole/recipes/cometkiwi/README.md

 We use the same base model xlm-roberta-xl or xlm-roberta-xxl encoders We use the same dataset (1720-da.mlqe)

+You can get the dataset to train the model below here: https://huggingface.co/eole-nlp/cometkiwi-xxl-eole/

 What is different:
 wmt23-cometkiwi-da-xl(or xxl) use Layerwise attention which brings complexity without significant better accuracy we use Gelu instead of Tanh in the Estimator